Richard A. Peterson (aviator): World War II

-In October 1944, he returned to the 357th Figher Group, and on October 6, he shot down a Fw 190 over Berlin, Germany; the next day, he shot down a Bf 109 over Jena, Germany.
+In October 1944, he returned to the 357th Fighter Group, and on October 6, he shot down a Fw 190 over Berlin, Germany; the next day, he shot down a Bf 109 over Jena, Germany.
 On November 2, he shot down a Bf 109 north of Merseburg, Germany.
 His fifteenth and final aerial victory was on November 11, when he shot down a Bf 109 over an airfield in Neuhausen, Germany.
 Peterson had 15.5 air victories and destroyed 3.5 aircraft on the ground while flying 150 missions.
 His P-51 Mustang aircraft were named Hurry Home Honey after his wife's letter closing.
 On one of the missions, he witnessed a Bf 109 shooting at American B-17 bomber crews in parachutes after being shot down.
 Peterson attacked the Bf 109 and forced the German pilot to bail out of the aircraft.
 He shot and killed him as he descended on his parachute.
 Peterson recalled that some of his unit were nervous that this would invite a retaliatory response from the Luftwaffe, "but they had to be there to know what I was seeing," Peterson said, adding that "those guys were helpless, the bomber crews going down".
 Peterson earned numerous awards and decorations during his career.